ttalvitie/browservice/README.md

 ## News

 2021-12-19: [Browservice 0.9.4.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.4.0) has been released.
 This release adds support for running the proxy server on Windows (both 32-bit and 64-bit) and drops support for the i386 architecture on Linux (as Chromium no longer supports it).
-The new vice plugin API version 2000000 breaks compatibility with the previous versions.
+The new [vice plugin API](#vice-plugin-api) version 2000000 contains small changes that break compatibility with the previous versions.

 2021-09-24: [Browservice 0.9.3.0](https://github.com/ttalvitie/browservice/releases/tag/v0.9.3.0) has been released.
 This release adds support for bookmarks and changing URL from the client browser by appending `goto/URL` to the address.